TBD54566975/technical-steering-committee/rfcs/rfc-0001/README.md

 1. Fork the GitHub repository to which the RFC will be proposed.

+2. Create a new `0000-my-proposal` sub-directory under [rfcs/](../../rfcs/), replacing
+   "`my-proposal`" with a short, descriptive name.
+This directory will contain the RFC text and all associated resources (e.g., image files).

-2. Copy [this RFC template](../../templates/rfc.md) to `rfcs/rfc-0000/README.md`.
-Don't assign an RFC number yet.
+3. Copy [this RFC template](../../templates/rfc.md) to `rfcs/0000-my-proposal/README.md`.
+Don't
+   assign an RFC number yet.

 3. Fill in the RFC.
 Put care into the details: RFCs that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks